uyen-nimble/our-team/join-us/our-recruitment-process.md

 ### Resume Screening

-Upon reception of an application, our team will review the resumes to make sure all our basic requisites are covered.
+Upon reception of an application, our team will review the resumes to make sure all our advertised requirements are covered.
 What we will be looking for:
 * Relevant experience in a similar role, tech stack, or motivation to switch to a new role if no similar previous experience.
-* Clarity in presentation format.
-The resume should be formatted in a way that is intuitive and logical, presenting important information in the most efficient way.
-Proper use of English is prerequisite.
+* Clarity in presentation format and proper use of English is prerequisite.

-We should not take more than 1 day to screen, hence you should receive an email from us within 24 hours.
+You can expect to receive an email from us within two business days.

 ### Information Form